 One would think all animal crackers would be safe, but they’re aren’t.
 Even the organic animal crackers at Costco are not.

-However, this brand from Target is palm-oil free.
+However, this brand from Target doesn’t list palm oil or palm oil derivatives on the label.
 They don’t contain artificial flavors, colors or high fructose corn syrup.

 I’ve been buying these for months, and while they are somewhat plain — as most animal crackers are — they make for a great school snack.

-We are researching and reaching out to more companies and will hopefully be adding to this list soon.
+We are researching and reaching out to more companies and will hopefully be able to add to this list.

 Always check ingredients